A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Numerical tests

 \subsubsection{Shock tubes}

-Using the property that the initial value problem of Eq.\:\eqref{eq:initial} in Milne coordinates is the same as the Riemann problem in Cartesian coordinates, we carry out the shock tube test in Milne coordinates.
-We solve the initial value problem of Eq.\:\eqref{eq:initial} with our numerical scheme in Milne coordinates and compare the numerical results with the analytical solution of the Riemann problem Eq.\:\eqref{eq:riemann}.
+Using the property that the initial-value problem of Eq.\:\eqref{eq:initial} in Milne coordinates is the same as the Riemann problem in Cartesian coordinates, we carry out the shock tube test in Milne coordinates.
+We solve the initial-value problem of Eq.\:\eqref{eq:initial} with our numerical scheme in Milne coordinates and compare the numerical results with the analytical solution of the Riemann problem Eq.\:\eqref{eq:riemann}.
 The analytical solution of the Riemann problem in Milne coordinates is obtained by the coordinate transformation from that in Cartesian coordinates \cite{Marti1994, Pons2000} (see \ref{app-Riemann-taueta}).

 We perform test calculations in two cases.
 In the first case we set the discontinuity at $\eta=0$ and in the second case we put it at $\eta=1$ at the initial time $\tau_0=1$ fm.
 In the first test problem, the temperature in $\eta>0$ ($\eta<0$) is set to $T_L=400\:{\rm MeV}$ ($T_R=200\:{\rm MeV}$) and in both regions the $z$ component of the velocity $v^z$ is vanishing.
-In our numerical scheme, we calculate time evolution of the rapidity component of the velocity $w^\eta$ directly, instead of $v^z$.
-The transformation between $v^z$ and $w^\eta$ is given by Eq.\:\eqref{eq:trans-veta} which suggests that $w^\eta$ is not vanishing even if $v^z=0$.
-The initial condition of $w^\eta$ is given by $w^\eta=\frac{1}{\tau_0}\frac{-{\rm sinh}\eta }{{\rm cosh}\eta }$ which has $\eta$ dependence.
+In our numerical scheme, we directly calculate the time evolution of the rapidity component of the velocity $w^\eta$, instead of $v^z$.
+The transformation between $v^z$ and $w^\eta$ is given by Eq.\:\eqref{eq:trans-veta}, which suggests that $w^\eta$ is not vanishing even if $v^z=0$.
+The initial condition of $w^\eta$ is given by $w^\eta=\frac{1}{\tau_0}\frac{-{\rm sinh}\eta }{{\rm cosh}\eta }$ which has an $\eta$ dependence.
 We perform the numerical calculations with grid size $\Delta\eta=0.01$ and time-step size $\Delta\tau=0.1 \tau_0\Delta\eta$.
-Figure \ref{fig:shocktube1} shows the energy density distribution, the velocity $w^\eta$ and the velocity $v^z$ which is transformed by Eq.\:\eqref{eq:trans-veta} from $w^\eta$ as a function of rapidity $\eta$ together with the analytical solutions (solid lines).
+Figure \ref{fig:shocktube1} shows the energy density distribution, the velocity $w^\eta$, and the velocity $v^z$, which is transformed by Eq.\:\eqref{eq:trans-veta} from $w^\eta$ as a function of rapidity $\eta$ together with the analytical solutions (solid lines).
 The rarefaction wave moves to the negative direction from $\eta=0$ and the shock wave moves to the positive direction from $\eta=0$.
 Our numerical results are consistent with the analytical solutions.